 List of Indian Movies That Remade in Multiple Languages

 Don was a blockbuster Bollywood film of 70s, it was remade in Tamil as Billa starring Rajnikanth after so many years, Don was remade in Hindi, Tamil and Telugu, Starring Shahrukh Khan, Ajith Kumar and Prabhas in lead roles.
 Other than the main story of the film Ajith Kumar’s Billa has a prequel movie which shows the making of Billa from a Common man.
 SRK’s Don has a sequel which shows the different story of the film.
 Don 3 is announced Starring Shahrukh Khan in Lead role.

-Kadha Parayumbol (Malayalam)
+Kadha Parayumbol (Malayalam) (Original Film)